-In terms of European countries in 2015, the United Kingdom was the leader of crowdfunding on the European market.
-Right behind, France was ranked as second and Germany as third on the basis of equity-based crowdfunding market value.
-Such transactions in France resulted in 75 million euros raised as of 2015.
+In terms of European countries in 2016, the United Kingdom was the leader of crowdfunding on the European market.
+Right behind, Germany was ranked as second and Sweden as third on the basis of equity-based crowdfunding market value.
+Such transactions in Germany resulted in 47 million euros raised as of 2016.

 Over time, not only individuals chose to resort to new ways of financing their business, artistic or social ventures.
 Also business enterprises in European countries reached out in search of new ways of obtaining financing to complement more traditional bank loans.
 In 2015, the distribution of financing received via peer-to-peer debt crowdfunding by small and medium British enterprises showed that approximately 27 percent of such companies raised between 100 and 249.9 thousand British pounds when using new financing methods.
 In that time, the most popular peer-to-peer lending platforms in the UK were Funding Circle, Ratesetter and Thincats.